nimishjha/chromakeys/README.md

 There are four special scopes:

-- base: This sets the base color.
+- `base`: This sets the base color.
 If you're creating a color scheme manually (as opposed to using the palettes), this is the first scope you need to set.
-- all: This applies the command to all scopes.
+- `all`: This applies the command to all scopes.
 Useful if you want to adjust the hue/saturation/lightness of the entire scheme.
-- allExceptFgDefault: This adjusts everything but the foreground scope color (and the scope colors derived from it - see below).
+- `allExceptFgDefault`: This adjusts everything but the foreground scope color (and the scope colors derived from it - see below).
-- allExceptFgDefaultAsOne: Same as allExceptFgDefault, but it changes all the affected scopes in lockstep.
+- `allExceptFgDefaultAsOne`: Same as allExceptFgDefault, but it changes all the affected scopes in lockstep.

 ## Derived scope colors